How to Successfully Negotiate a Commercial Lease Agreement with a Landlord

 Determining the Lease Term

+When considering future growth, think about whether your business may need more space as it expands, which could influence your decision on lease length.
 On the other hand, if you as a tenant are contributing to renovating the space, you will want a longer lease term so you can amortize the money spent.
 Similarly, many standard leases contain clauses that require any and all permanent fixtures to remain on the premises after the lease has expired.
 This is certainly an area of the lease you will want to negotiate if you spent the time and money on ceiling lights, certain affixed furniture, and the like.

 Does this seem a bit unfair?
 In short, it somewhat is.
 But take a step back and think why this would be a standard clause of a retail lease.
-Well, it’s not because the landlord is greedy and wants to hoard all of your belongings.
+Well, it is not because the landlord is greedy and wants to hoard all of your belongings.
 Rather, it is due to the fact that if you have a vested financial interest in the space, you are less likely to either (a) default or (b) leave the shopping center for one of the various competitors of the landlord.
 Having said that, this logic does not make it non-negotiable.
 Therefore, if you are financially contributing to the space, you need to make sure there is an equitable way to deal with those improvements once the lease has expired.

 Ending Your Lease